The conference app allows you to filter your agenda by topic areas. View the agenda online now by clicking below.

 5.01 The Pros and Cons of Different Crisis Responses

 With unsheltered homelessness a growing crisis, communities are grappling with the need to get a roof over people’s heads right away.
 But what works and for whom and at what consequence to the larger homelessness system?
-Explore the benefits and challenges of safe-parking, courtyards, low-barrier and housing-focused shelter, navigation centers, tiny houses, and more.
+Explore the benefits and challenges of navigation centers, tiny houses, safe parking, and more.
 Learn about the considerations necessary to determine the most effective ways to get people off the street and into permanent housing.

 5.03 Data-Driven System Transformations That Result in Reductions